Vale Royal Abbey: Building

 According to contemporary accounts for 1277 to 1281, 35,000 cartloads of stone—over 30 per day—were brought over rough roads nine miles from the Eddisbury quarries, five miles to the west.
 Timber came from local forests—particularly Delamere and Mondrem—to build workshops and dwellings, which together cost 45 shillings.
-A total of £3,000 was spent on construction during these four years, and in 1283 it was arranged that £1,000 per annum would be set aside for the on-going building.
+A total of £3,000 was spent on construction during these four years, and in 1283 it was arranged that £1,000 per annum would be set aside for the ongoing building.
 Funds were to be taken straight from the King's wardrobe.
 The King put one of his personal clerks—one Leonius, son of Leonius—in charge of the financial administration, appointing him Chamberlain of the city of Chester and custodian of the King's works at Vale Royal.
 Putting one man in charge of both posts was intended to accelerate the speed at which the abbey received its money, as until then, the local Exchequer received money which then had to be dispersed to the work's administrator.
 Leonius held this post for the next three years, with the "full cooperation" of the local justice in what Leonius described as "the expenses incurred in the works of the lord King at Vale Royal".

 In the early 1280s, the king greatly expanded the initial endowment, and made large donations of cash and materials.
 Money was plentiful and work progressed quickly.
 Initially providing 1,000 marks in cash for the project, Edward also provided the monks with revenue from his earldom of Chester; in 1281, the Justice of Chester was instructed to disburse the same amount to the monks each year.
 Leonius moved on to other projects that year, and the abbot was placed in personal charge of the works' administration.
 Two years later, sufficient progress had been made to allow the new church to be consecrated by the Bishop of Durham, Anthony Bek; Edward and his court attended the service.
 The King donated a relic of the True Cross which he had captured on his crusade to the abbey.
 In 1287 the abbot ordered a selection of marble columns and bases to be made for the cloister.
 These came from the Isle of Purbeck, and were created by Masters John Doget and Ralph of Chichester to Walter of Hereford's design, at a cost to the abbey of 3s.
 6d.
 The abbot put down a deposit of £52 for the building work generally.
 During the winter months open stonework was covered with bundled hay to protect it from the elements.